“Max and Me, A Story about Sensory Processing” tells the story of a child’s first days at school.

 ‘Max and Me’ uses a simplified, jargon–free analogy of a ‘modulator’ who sits in the brain of a child as he begins school.
 The modulator (Max) receives messages from all the senses and is responsible for processing them to produce an appropriate response.

-‘Max and Me’ is the first book which describes the neurology (what’s happening in the brain) in Sensory Processing Disorder (SPD) not just the behavioural responses.
+‘Max and Me’ is the first book that describes the neurology (what’s happening in the brain) in Sensory Processing Disorder (SPD), and not just the behavioural responses.
 This helps children, parents and teachers understand the disorder and put the behaviour in context so the child does not feel to blame.

 Solutions are also offered to help moderate the speed of messages going into the modulator so the child can participate fully in home and school life.

 It is hoped that the book would open up discussion between you and the child about their own needs and most importantly take away any feelings of blame from the child.